OttCS/Portable-DnD/Races.md

 **Infernal Legacy** You know the thaumaturgy cantrip.
 When you reach 3rd level, you can cast the hellish rebuke spell as a 2nd-level spell once with this trait and regain the ability to do so when you finish a long rest.
 The damage type is the same as your *Hellish Resistance*.
 When you reach 5th level, you can cast the darkness spell once with this trait and regain the ability to do so when you finish a long rest.
 Charisma is your spellcasting ability for these spells.

 **Bonus Languages** Infernal

+### Tortle
+**Racial Ability Scores** Strength, Wisdom
+**Claws.** Your claws are natural weapons, which you can use to make unarmed strikes.
+If you hit with them, you deal slashing damage equal to 1d4 + your Strength modifier, instead of the bludgeoning damage normal for an unarmed strike. - **Hold Breath.** You can hold your breath for up to 1 hour at a time.
+Tortles aren't natural swimmers, but they can remain underwater for some time before needing to come up for air. - **Natural Armor.** Due to your shell and the shape of your body, you are ill-suited to wearing armor.
+Your shell provides ample protection, however; it gives you a base AC of 17 (your Dexterity modifier doesn't affect this number).
+You gain no benefit from wearing armor, but if you are using a shield, you can apply the shield's bonus as normal. - **Shell Defense.** You can withdraw into your shell as an action.
+Until you emerge, you gain a +4 bonus to AC, and you have advantage on Strength and Constitution saving throws.
+While in your shell, you are prone, your speed is 0 and can't increase, you have disadvantage on Dexterity saving throws, you can't take reactions, and the only action you can take is a bonus action to emerge from your shell. - **Survival Instinct.** You gain proficiency in the Survival skill.
+Tortles have finely honed survival instincts.